How Contract Management Software Impacts Small Legal Teams

 Hidden risks such as liability clauses or performance triggers

-As long as you’ve set it up correctly, contract management software always remembers deadlines and never commits an error, which will boost your accuracy rates and improve client relationships.
+As long as you’ve set it up correctly, CLM software always remembers deadlines and never commits an error, which will boost your accuracy rates and improve client relationships.

 Properly administering a contract can be a pricey endeavor, especially if you make mistakes along the way.
-For example, missed deadlines can incur financial penalties and additional overtime from your employees as they work to correct the issue.
+For example, missed deadlines can incur a breach of contract and entail financial penalties and additional overtime from your employees as they work to correct the issue.

 Contract management software takes away much of the drudgery involved with signing and executing contracts.
 Making your contract management workflow more orderly and predictable has a “ripple effect” on the rest of the business, helping you lower costs and manage your budget better.